Neutron source: Sealed-tube neutron generators

 Some accelerator-based neutron generators induce fusion between beams of deuterium and/or tritium ions and metal hydride targets which also contain these isotopes.

 Medium-sized devices

-Plasma focus and plasma pinch devices
+Dense plasma focus

 The dense plasma focus neutron source produces controlled nuclear fusion by creating a dense plasma within which heats ionized deuterium and/or tritium gas to temperatures sufficient for creating fusion.

 Inertial electrostatic confinement

 Inertial electrostatic confinement devices such as the Farnsworth-Hirsch fusor use an electric field to heat a plasma to fusion conditions and produce neutrons.
 Various applications from a hobby enthusiast scene up to commercial applications have developed, mostly in the US.

 Light ion accelerators

-Traditional particle accelerators with hydrogen (H), deuterium (D), or tritium (T) ion sources may be used to produce neutrons using targets of deuterium, tritium, lithium, beryllium, and other low-Z materials.
+Traditional particle accelerators with hydrogen, deuterium, or tritium ion sources may be used to produce neutrons using targets of deuterium, tritium, lithium, beryllium, and other low-Z materials.
 Typically these accelerators operate with energies in the > 1 MeV range.